 — MULTIPLE SCLEROSIS

 — and after ARTHROPLASTY

 Since 2015 ExoAtlet has participated in multiple trials that have proven its safety and efficacy.

-The device is certified in Russia, South Korea, India, Vietnam and Kazakhstan.
+The device is certified in India, Kazakhstan, Russia, Thailand, South Korea, and Vietnam.

 "ExoAtlet exoskeleton allowed me to test my scientific hypothesis, answer the questions that would remain unanswered otherwise, and state new questions.
 With its help, I compared patterns of neural activity occurring in the human brain in healthy and pathological conditions.
 For example, the use of the exoskeleton during brain-machine interface control tests revealed fundamentally different dynamics of neural activity occurring in different patterns of locomotion."

 "ExoAtlet is the best solution not only for practical tasks of my patients’ rehabilitation but also for research on the motor control of posture and locomotion – the fundamental studies that eventually lead to new clinical applications.
 With the aid of a brain-machine interface, human participants can simply give commands to the exoskeleton by thinking about it.
 Moreover, we’ve been investigating how such a brain-to-exoskeleton link could contribute to functional restoration and rehabilitation of patients suffering from lower-limb paralysis."

 - Ergonomic handles on the back for physical therapist, can be controlled via remote control on a crutch by the pilot or a tablet by the assistant.

 - Walking up and down stairs.

 - Auditory cues for each step.